 (3) Subsection (2) applies even if the payment is made by means of a dishonoured cheque.

+[Section 84 amended by No. 8 of 2012 s.
+232.]

 85. Regulations as to infringement notices

 The Governor may make regulations for any purpose for which regulations are contemplated or required by this section and, in particular, may make regulations —